How I Rescued My Brain

 Yeah, I understand.
 Curiously, when you’re somebody with your background, so from my understanding you were a psychiatrist, or psychologist were you?

 David Roland 6:29

 So when somebody with your background is going through the things that I imagine you’re dealing with your clients on a regular basis, and supporting them, and giving them tools to get through and overcome.
 Are you noticing yourself going through the challenges that your clients are presenting with?
 And is that how you begin the process to start looking at what’s going on with you and sought the help of your colleague?

 Yeah, I think I think I had, I hadn’t been teaching that I had that professional background and experience.
-So I was started starting starting to notice that I had symptoms.
+So I started starting to notice that I had symptoms.
 So of depression and, and trauma.
 So, you know, I wasn’t looking forward to work in the morning I wasn’t sleeping so well I knew there were some terms of depression.

 And because I was having nightmares, a lot of bad things happening, I could see that that could be related.
 But the disadvantage was because I was I’ve been a helping professional at it never crossed my mind that I would end up being somebody who needed help, you know that I would be on the other side of the consulting desk, so to speak.

-And in fact, it was a relief to hear him say that because I thought, okay, I wasn’t imagining and it’s not great to have these disorders, but I wasn’t imagining and that explains the way I’ve been feeling and how I’ve been behaving a bit.
+And in fact, it was a relief to hear him say that because I thought, okay, I wasn’t imagining and it’s not great to have these disorders, but I wasn’t imagining, and that explains the way I’ve been feeling and, how I’ve been behaving a bit.
 I guess the advantage then was, I was very open to getting once I understood what was wrong with me and getting help, and you know, being open to psychotherapy.
-And this is that the trauma state, so I hadn’t had the brain injury yet.
+And this is the trauma state, so I hadn’t had the brain injury yet.
 So I understood what was going on.
 I was, you know, a good and willing participant.